SFTtech/sftdyn/README.md

 #### sftdyn
 To install *sftdyn*, use `pip install sftdyn` or `./setup.py install`.
 Launch it with `sftdyn [command-line options]`.

 Configuration is by command-line parameters and conf file.
 A sample conf file is provided in `sample.conf`.
-If no conf file name is provided, `/etc/sftdyn/conf` is used.
-The conf file is the only place to specify update keys/hostnames.
+If no conf file name is provided, `/etc/sftdyn/conf` is used. hostnames/update keys are specified in the conf file.

+You _can_ use sftdyn in plain HTTP mode.
+Your average commercial dynamic DNS provider provides a HTTP interface, so most routers only support that.

-sftdyn relies on HTTPs for security, so you **must** provide a X.509 key and certificate.
+However, for security reasons, you _should_ use HTTPS.
+For that, your server needs a X.509 key and certificate.
 You can buy a cert from your DNS provider, or create a self-signed one; both have their benefits.

 To generate `server.key` and a self-signed `server.crt` valid for 1337 days: